nahidnstu12/nahidnstu12/README.md

 - 🏫 I am graduated on Bsc in Computer Science

-- I got a job as Junior Software Engineer (Frontend Development), Bangladeshi IT Firm [Softbd ltd](https://softbdltd.com/)
+- I got a job as Software Engineer, Bangladeshi IT Firm [Softbd ltd](https://softbdltd.com/)

-- 2022 Goals: Contribute some Open Source projects and Community & master of frontend development

 <br/>